 If agents only took the trouble to learn how much money, etc., was already guaranteed to their artists, they would be better prepared to negotiate superior individual contracts.
 And even house-hold name superstars have needed to turn to AGMA for assistance upon occasion.
 And where their own high-priced managers and lawyers has previously failed, AGMA has often successfully championed them.

 Without AGMA, soloists have little or no hope of receiving fair compensation, addressing health and safety concerns, or enforcing their legal and contractual rights.
-That said, unless soloists themselves insist that AGMA truly fulfill its duty to represent them, AGMA’s seeming irrelevance will likely grow to the point where its contracts are but shams and de-certification becomes inevitable.
+That said, soloists themselves are responsible for ensuring that AGMA properly represents them by attending membership and shop meetings and fully participating in union matters.

 Taxes are the special nemesis of singers.
 Countries, most states and some municipalities assess taxes on any income that is earned within their jurisdictions.
 This means that singers may be required to file returns everywhere that they work.
 Often they are also required to file quarterly estimated returns in each place as well as various informational returns like forms 1096 and 1099.